 Connected tags

 Within a tag group, you can have multiple tags.
 Click the + icon next to a tag group name to reveal its tags.
-For instance, an inventory tag group might include tags like make, model, and condition, resulting in tags like [inventory.make], [inventory.model], and [inventory.condition].
+For instance, an inventory tag group might include tags like make, model, and condition, resulting in the tags [inventory.make], [inventory.model], and [inventory.condition].

 Tags in the same group are "connected," meaning they share the same data source.
 Tags are more likely to work well together when they're from the same tag group, rather than mixing tags from different tag groups.